ohmediaorg/wysiwyg-bundle/README.md

 You may want to prevent certain Entities from being deleted if a corresponding shortcode is in use.

 A Repository can implement `OHMedia\WysiwygBundle\Repository\WysiwygRepositoryInterface` to check for fields containing the shortcodes.
+This would be for any DB value that could contain a shortcode that is rendered with `{{ wysiwyg(value) }}`.

 ```php
 public function containsWysiwygShortcodes(string ...$shortcodes): bool